Bullying and emotional intelligence: Bully-victims

 There is a strong positive relationship between engaging in bullying behaviors and having been victimized by bullying behaviors.
 This is both a common finding in review of the research and is in tune with what is commonly observed during human adolescence; often victims of bullying go on to become bullies themselves.
 A history of victimization often leads to a perpetuation of similar behavior.
 Having low emotional intelligence increases the likelihood of being both a victim and a bully, which are apparently not mutually exclusive roles.
 This dual status is sometimes referred to as being a bully-victim.
 Bully-victims seem to be the most troubled.
 They tend to exhibit more emotional issues like low impulse control and self-esteem as well as social issues, such as the inability to interpret social cues or make friends.
 They may begin with pre-existing issues with behavior and emotion, and more often come from dysfunctional families.
 Childhood bully-victims also fare worse in adulthood than 'pure' bullies or victims.
 Across multiple areas, bully-victims had the greatest impairment in adult functioning and worse health outcomes including the diagnosis of a serious illness or psychiatric disorder.
 Bully-victims had similarly poor outcomes in educational achievement as bullies and also shared similar likelihood to some of the measured risk behaviors, all status groups showed impairment in some categories like wealth attainment and social relationships.
 When controlling for other factors pure bullies are no longer at an elevated risk across all these categories, which bullying is predictive of regardless of victim status, though bully-victims and victims remain at higher risk.
 While some dimensions of EI seem more predictive of one status or the other (that of the bully or the victim), there are dimensions of EI, such as empathy and self-efficacy, that have significant negative relationships with both.
 Additionally, EI as a whole is significant in predicting for victim status.
 Thus, victims may also be deficient in the dimensions of EI that correlate to becoming a bully, a risk that could be expected to be exacerbated by the damage to one's psycho-social health due to being a victim.
 Students who experience bullying often have a harder time adapting healthy relationships when they get older.
 It has been found that there is a negative correlation between bullying and emotional intelligence.
-People with more emotional intelligence are able moderate the effects of the bullying they suffer in the workplace and still work efficiently.
+People with more emotional intelligence are able to moderate the effects of the bullying they suffer in the workplace and still work efficiently.